Srinithigit-hub/SALES_TREND_VISUALIZATION/README.md

 SALES_TREND_VISUALIZATION

-Sales Trend Visualization
+Sales Trend Visualization:

 This project includes a visualization of monthly sales performance to help identify growth patterns and trends over time.

-Key Insights
+Key Insights:

 Sales show a consistent upward trend over the observed period.
 The highest growth occurs between April and June.
 This trend may indicate successful marketing campaigns or seasonal demand.